 Although most panic attacks last just a few minutes, some people have repeated episodes.
 These lengthier panic attacks can last for hours, with intense feelings of anxiety between the episodes.

-Probably the No. 1 thing you can do to relieve stress and deal with signs of anxiety is to learn breathing exercises.
+Probably the No. 1 thing you can do to relieve stress and deal with anxiety symptoms is to learn breathing exercises.
 When you’re anxious, you naturally take quick, shallow breaths.
 This actually worsens your anxiety and creates a vicious cycle that can lead to panic attack symptoms.
+Even if you … Read More